Paddyk45/serverseeker-rs/README.md

 }

 ```
-For more examples, take a look at the [wiki](https://github.com/Paddyk45/serverseeker-rs/wiki)
+For more examples, take a look at /examples